 Prior to the verification body providing an Adverse Offset Verification Statement to ARB or the Offset Project Registry, the Offset Project Operator or Authorized Project Designee must be provided at least 10 working days to modify the Offset Project Data Report to correct any offset material misstatement or nonconformance found by the offset verification team.
 The modified Offset Project Data Report and Offset Verification Statement must be submitted to ARB or the Offset Project Registry by the applicable verification deadline, unless the Offset Project Operator or Authorized Project Designee makes a request to ARB pursuant to section 95977.1(b)(3)(R)6.

-If the Offset Project Operator or Authorized Project Designee and the verification body cannot reach agreement on modifications to the Offset Project Data Report that result in a Positive Offset or Qualified Positive Offset Verification Statement due to a disagreement on the requirements of this article or Compliance Offset Protocol, the Offset Project Operator or Authorized Project Designee may petition ARB to make a decision as to the verifiability of the submitted Offset Project Data Report.
+If the Offset Project Operator or Authorized Project Designee and the verification body cannot reach agreement on modifications to the Offset Project Data Report that result in a Positive Offset or Qualified Positive Offset Verification Statement due to a disagreement on the requirements of this article or Compliance Offset Protocol, the Offset Project Operator or Authorized Project Designee may petition CARB to make a decision as to the verifiability of the submitted Offset Project Data Report.
+The Offset Project Operator or Authorized Project Designee must petition CARB both prior to the verification deadline, pursuant to section 95977(e) or as otherwise specified in the applicable compliance offset protocol, and prior to the verification body submitting an Adverse Offset Verification Statement either to CARB or to the Offset Project Registry.
+If the petition is submitted after the applicable verification deadline, then CARB will not consider the petition and registry offset credits or ARB offset credits shall not be issued for the applicable reporting period(s).
+If the petition is submitted after the verification body submits an Adverse Offset Verification Statement to the Offset Project Registry or CARB, then the Offset Project Registry shall review project and verification documentation, and CARB shall not consider the petition.
+After the Offset Project Operator or Authorized Project Designee petitions CARB concerning the Offset Project Data Report’s verifiability, the verification body may not submit an Offset Verification Statement and verification report to CARB or the Offset Project Registry until after CARB determines the Offset Project Data Report is verifiable.